-The Ontario Lottery and Gaming Commission (OLG) launches PROLINE+ on the same day single-bet wagers go live.
-This will be the first platform available in Toronto and throughout the Ontario province.
-Many commercial sportsbook operators will apply to become legal and operational within the province by the end of the year.
+The Ontario Lottery and Gaming Commission (OLG) launched PROLINE+ on the same day single-bet wagers went live.
+This is the first platform available in Toronto and throughout the Ontario province.
+Many commercial sportsbook operators will apply to become legal and operational within the province and its largest city throughout 2022.

 Since things are developing quickly, this page will break down everything you need to know about Toronto’s current and upcoming sports betting industry.

-What Legal Online Sportsbooks Are Coming To Toronto?
+What Legal Online Sportsbooks And Casinos Are Coming To Toronto?